rojikaru/ponzu/CONTRIBUTING.md

-# Contributing to OtakuRank
+# Contributing to Ponzu

-First off, thank you for considering contributing to OtakuRank!
-It's people like you that make OtakuRank such a great tool for anime and manga enthusiasts.
+First off, thank you for considering contributing to Ponzu!
+It's people like you that make Ponzu such a great tool for anime and manga enthusiasts.

 ## Code of Conduct